DaveHogan/davehogan.github.io/content/about/index.md

 ### 🎹 Music

 I'm an ungraded amateur pianist and guitarist but currently learning piano, theory and composition.
-I will write about my journey and record my progress as I go.
+I write [about my music learning journey](/categories/music-blog/) and [record my progress](https://www.youtube.com/playlist?list=PLboNyaCNE0vgtUk_j4TumMuSeGM5ALdSC) as I go.

 There are tons of excellent, professional musicians and teachers who put much better content than I'll ever be able to do.
 I'm not here showcasing brilliance (far, far form it), just documenting my own journey.
 The recordings of my playing and compositions I share are unpolished and unplanned, so apologies in advance for the quality.